Ingrid Coronado: Personal life

-On May 13, 2008 Ingrid announced her engagement to Argentine entertainer Fernando del Solar.
+On May 13, 2008, Ingrid announced her engagement to Argentine entertainer Fernando del Solar.
 The relationship was confirmed by the couple during the live transmission of Venga La alegria show where she confirmed that she was pregnant with Fernando's child.
-She has now two kids with him.
+She now has two kids with him.
 Ingrid is the TV host of La Academia season 7, 8, 9 and 10, La Academia Kids season 1 and 2, Soy tu doble and Soy tu doble VIP projects of TV Azteca.

-Del Solar was in 2012 diagnosed with cancer.
+In 2012, Del Solar was diagnosed with cancer.